 We provide a range of anaesthetic options including general anaesthesia, spinal or epidural anaesthesia, and local anaesthetic nerve blocks.
-This allows us to custom make your anaesthetic to provide the best quality of stay in hospital.
+This allows us to custom make your anaesthetic to provide the best quality of stay in the hospital.

 For detailed information, please click on the image below for a helpful patient information guide produced by The Royal College of Anesthetists and The Association of Anaesthetists of Great Britain and Northern Ireland.